jupblb/zoekt.nvim/README.md

 - **Quickfix integration**: Search results displayed in Neovim's quickfix list for easy navigation
-- **Telescope integration**: Optional integration with telescope.nvim for interactive search and result navigation
-- **Live search**: Real-time search results as you type (with telescope)
+- **Telescope integration**: Optional integration with telescope.nvim for interactive live search with real-time results as you type
 - **Configurable**: Flexible index path configuration with environment variable support